biophysics-ul/DC-tools/README.dc_tools.md

 `extract_events_from_raw_rtdc_to_zip(rtdc_path, zip_path)`

-**Description:** Extracts images with events and their timestamps from a raw (non-filtered) RTDC format to ZIP archive.
+**Description:** Extracts images with events and their timestamps from a raw (non-filtered) RTDC file into a ZIP archive.

-Images with events are those which, upon background subtraction, have signal-to-noise (SNR) ratio above predefined threshols.
+Images with events are those that, after background subtraction, have a signal-to-noise ratio (SNR) above a predefined threshold.